vicinik/ofdm_rx_vhdl/README.md

 - `cmd`: Starts the simulation in command line mode
 - `clean`: Cleans all the simulation artifacts

-There is also a bash script with the same name and commands.
+There is also a bash script `start_rx_simulation.sh` with the same name and commands.

+### Simulation Artifacts
+The simulation will generate a scatter plot of the modulation symbols using a Python script.
+The plot contains the BER and EVM values and can be found at `src/grpRx/unitTopLevel/sim/scatter_plot#.png`, where `#` is the number of the symbol sequence processed.
+The plot is only available when the simulation of one symbol sequence is finished.
+Pay attention to the console output of Modelsim/Questa in order to obtain the current simulation status!